 Email and Calendars with Zimbra 6 on Debian 5 (Lenny)

 Zimbra is a groupware system that provides email, calendaring, integrated antivirus and spam filtering, and more for multiple domains.
-Available in several editions, this guide will help you get the Open Source Edition installed on your Debian 5 (Lenny) Linux VPS.
+Available in several editions, this guide will help you get the Open Source Edition installed on your Debian 5 (Lenny) Linode.

 We assume you’ve already followed the steps outlined in our getting started guide, and that your system is up to date.
 All configuration will be performed through the terminal; please make sure you’re logged into your Linode as root via SSH.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 Issue the following commands to install several packages required by Zimbra:

 apt-get install sudo libpcre3 libgmp3c2 libgmp3-dev sysstat libexpat1 libidn11 perl-modules wget

 Depending on the requirements for the current version of Zimbra, you may need to install additional packages later.
 The install program will notify you if there additional packages are required.

 /etc/hosts file has valid entries.
 For reference, your file should resemble the following: